MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

   - I would like to use a colorful version of our logo.
     - We recommend the following settings:
       - **Logo image**: Your organization's colorful logo.
-      - **Navigation bar color**: A neutral color. we recommend #FAF9F7 for a light color and #252423 for a dark color.
+      - **Navigation bar color**: A neutral color.
+We recommend #FAF9F7 for a light color and #252423 for a dark color.
       - **Text and icon color**: A color to contrast the **Navigation bar color**.
 We recommend #FAF9F7 for a light color and #252423 for a dark color.
       - **Accent color**: A dark brand color.
 This color carries down to certain applications and must be visible on a light background.
   - I would like to use a neutral version of our logo and represent color in the navigation bar.